 Stuck in a Rut?
 How to Motivate Yourself to Write a Paper?

 One of the most gratifying feelings in the world is when the thoughts in your head gush out as soon as you start writing.
-This leads to you getting the paper or the essay you want within a short span of time.
+Do you know that feeling when you ask yourself: Oh lord, I can’t write anymore, what should I do?” – This leads to you getting the paper or the essay you want within a short span of time.

 But every now and then, you will find yourself in a pit.
 Your mind is exhausted.
 Or it’s just without any thoughts.
 Perhaps you have burnt out.
 And most of the time, it seems like a normal feeling.
 You are tired of writing so much and at this point, you just cannot force yourself to do something you do not feel like doing.